efremov1799/F-Point/README.md

 The repository contains a brief analytical performance report [AnalytPerforRepor.pdf](https://github.com/efremov1799/F-Point/blob/main/AnalytPerforRepor.pdf) and collection of files that can be divided into 2 sections:
-- F-Point Algorithm files;
+- F-Point algorithm files;
 - F-Point pilot clinical evaluation data;
 <br><br>

-## F-Point Algorithm files
+## F-Point algorithm files
 Here, the F-Point algorithm is described in [Algorithm.pdf](https://github.com/efremov1799/F-Point/blob/main/Algorithm.pdf) with some notes on how it was developed and supposed to be calibrated. <br><br>
 The raw signals corresponding to N blood samples that were assayed for the reasons of algorithm development are not to be disclosed here.
 The signal processing part of the algorithm is also not to be disclosed.
 However, the set of 5 parameters for each individual signal obtained as a result of the signal processing part can be found here [MLdata1.csv](https://github.com/efremov1799/F-Point/blob/main/MLdata1.csv).
 The dataset also contains additional variable, HCT, that is Hematocrit value measured by CBC device for each individual blood sample.
 <br><br>